applydigital/ai-engineering/docs/src/content/docs/guides/install-openspec.md

 ---
 ## Notes
 - The main approach we're using building towards is Spec Driven Development.
 While it requires an non-trivial amount of reading and context setting/writing to setup it fundamentally changes the way we work with Ai tools.
 - Spec Driven Development pairs really well with Test Driven Development.
 Task Claude to scaffold the tests first and review that before proceeding to generate any code.
+To modify OpenSpec to follow TDD, simply add the direction to follow TDD in the following files/sections:
+      1. `openspec/Agents.md` - implementation workflow and tasks.md template sections
+      2. `openspec/project.md` - testing strategy section
 - This is an evolving area and there are also other contempoary approaches like BMAD and Spec-Kit which approach spec driven development slightly differently.
 We encourage you to explore these options as well to compare approaches.